retro16/acsi2stm/doc/gemdrive.md

 If you run EmuTOS from ROM, you can skip that section.

-Download the PRG version of EmuTOS.
+* Download the PRG version of EmuTOS.

-On the GemDrive SD card (**not** the boot disk), copy `EMUTOS.PRG` at the root of the SD card and rename it `EMUTOS.SYS`.
+* On the GemDrive SD card (**not** the boot disk),
+  * Copy `EMUTOS.PRG` at the root of the SD card
+  * Rename `EMUTOS.PRG` to `EMUTOS.SYS`.

 ### Setting up GemDrive from within EmuTOS

-Insert the GemDrive SD card with `EMUTOS.SYS` in the first SD card slot of the ACSI2STM.
-Insert the boot SD card in the last slot.
+* Insert the GemDrive SD card with `EMUTOS.SYS` in the first SD card slot of the ACSI2STM.
+* Insert the boot SD card in the last slot.
 If you use a boot floppy instead, insert the floppy disk.

-Reboot the system, EmuTOS should start at boot.
+* Reboot the system, EmuTOS should start at boot.

-Once EmuTOS is booted, you should see the boot disk as C: (or A: if it is a floppy disk).
+  * Once EmuTOS is booted, you should see the boot disk as C: (or A: if it is a floppy disk).

-Open the boot disk, then launch `GEMDRIVE.TOS`.
+* Open the boot disk on the desktop
+* Launch `GEMDRIVE.TOS`.
 GemDrive drives should be detected starting at L:.

-In the menu bar, click *Options/Install devices*.
+* In the menu bar, click *Options/Install devices*.
 GemDrive drives should appear on the desktop.

-Select `GEMDRIVE.TOS`.
+* Select `GEMDRIVE.TOS`.
 In the menu bar, click *Options/Install application...*.

-Set *Boot status* to *Auto*.
-Click *Install* to close the dialog.
+  * Set *Boot status* to *Auto*.
+  * Click *Install* to close the dialog.

-Finally, in the menu bar, click *Options/Save desktop...*
+* In the menu bar, click *Options/Save desktop...*

 **Note:** all your `AUTO` programs and accessories need to be installed on C: